joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/asia/100000008828673/rahul-gandhi-protest-india-parliament.html?searchResultPosition=4

 **92nd Street Y, a Storied Home of Dance, Gives It More Space**\
-`With a renovation, new studios and the return of performance, an institution once central to dance in New York invests in its future.`\
+`With a renovation, new studios and the return of dance to the Kaufmann Concert Hall, an institution once central to dance in New York invests in its future.`\
 https://nytimes.com/2023/03/24/arts/dance/92nd-street-y-renovated-dance-space.html?searchResultPosition=5

 **Transcript: Ezra Klein Interviews Morgan Ricks**\